UniversalDependencies/UD_English-LinES/README.txt

 (Ahrenberg, 2007).
 It is being developed continuously.

 All sub-corpora are English originals with Swedish translations found in the treebank Swedish_Lines.
+If you would like to get files with word alignments, please contact Lars Ahrenberg.

 Five of the sub-corpora are taken from literary works:

 Paul Auster: City of Glass.
 The New York Trilogy, Volume One.
 First published by Faber & Faber in 1985.